 Stage 1: From Adelaide to the Fleurieu Peninsula

 From Adelaide, head south towards the Fleurieu Peninsula.
 After several kilometres on the Highway, from Normanville, the road winds through the rolling meadows of the waterfront.
-You will then be able to see, sitting on their hind legs, the kangaroos grazing peacefully by the side of the road.
+Enjoy the scenic drive through rolling hills and lush countryside.
 This pretty road leads to Cape Jervis, at the end of the peninsula.
 Along the way, stop at Rapid Bay, a picturesque spot where you can admire a gorgeous sunset with your feet in the water.
+Explore the surroundings and head to Second Valley, a small village a few kilometres away.
+After just a few minutes’ walk, you can reach beautiful coves.

 From Cape Jervis, you can reach the famous Kangaroo Island.
-This island is home to a very diverse fauna and flora and is a peaceful haven for the many kangaroos who have taken up residence there.
+This island is home to a very diverse fauna and flora and is a peaceful heaven for the many kangaroos who have taken up residence there.

-Take Highway A8 which will take you inland to the Grampians National Park.
+Then take Highway A8 which will take you inland to the Grampians National Park.
 On the way, you can stop at Murray Bridge, then Horsham, the two main towns in the region.

 Good to know:

-• Victor Harbor is famous for its horse-drawn tram (dating from 1878).
+- Victor Harbor is famous for its horse-drawn tram (dating from 1878).
 It connects Victor Harbor to Granite Island, where there is a colony of little penguins.

-• You can enjoy a free camp located next to Lake Alexandrina, in Langhore Creek.
+- You can enjoy a free camp located next to Lake Alexandrina, in Langhore Creek.

 Optional stop: Mount Gambier

-Victor Harbor to Mount Gambier > 452 km
+Victor Harbor to Mount Gambier -> 452 km

 Stage 2: The Grampians National Park

-Fleurieu Peninsula to the Grampians > 500km
+Fleurieu Peninsula to the Grampians -> 500km

-Mount Gambier to the Grampians > 160km
+Mount Gambier to the Grampians -> 160km

-After travelling several hours across the long straight countryside of South Australia, you will arrive north of the Grampians National Park!
+After travelling several hours across the long straight countryside of South Australia, you will arrive north of the Grampians National Park.
 With nearly 170,000 hectares of natural space, this region will amaze you with its landscapes as well as its many waterfalls and hiking trails.
 Once there, the Hollow Mountain is a walk of about 4km A/R, with a difficulty of ¾.
 In addition to the splendid view offered by this spot, especially on the Zero and Stapylton mountains, you can discover the Gulgun Manja Shelter, meaning “the hands of the young”.
 This cave was one of the places of expression of the Jardwadjali aboriginal community.
 The paintings represented a unique local art style.
 Today, there are mainly the handprints of these young children, probably symbolising the future and the sustainability of the community.

 A veritable crossroads of the park, this small town is in the immediate vicinity of the main tourist attractions of the region.
 The MacKenzie, FishFalls and Broken Falls waterfalls are obviously unmissable (easily accessible from the car park), the Pinnacles hike (approximately 4 km A/R) will offer you a wonderful panorama of the valley and Lake Bellfield, with beautiful stages such as that of the Grand Canyon.
 Finally the Reed Lookout and the Balconies (about 1km walk) are not to be underestimated for the beauty of the view.